-Entry to the Festival is free and students from kindergarten to university are eligible to submit their films and have the chance to share in thousands of prizes.
+Entry to the MyState Student Film Festival is free and students from Kindergarten to University are eligible to submit their films and have the chance to share in thousands of prizes.

-You can enter an original short film in whatever genre you like—drama, comedy, action, documentary, or even an animation.
+You can enter an original short film in whatever genre you like — drama, comedy, action, documentary, animation or even a music video.
 The story, setting, plot and style are all completely up to you.

 Awards and Prizes

-Your film (along with everyone else’s) will be assessed by our panel of expert judges, and winning entries will share in thousands of dollars worth of prizes.
+Films will be reviewed by our panel of expert judges who will decide the winners of each category.
+The winners will share in thousands of dollars’ worth of prizes.